 COMPUTE!
 September 1983 contains the article "Easy Atari Page Flipping" by Chris Allen.
 It's a program to demonstrate page flipping on the Atari with plenty of room for experimentation.

 I've had mine for a few months and am just now finding the free time to play with it.
 The video is a first attempt at a loop using samples from the Atari 130XE.
-The MP3 is the s
+The MP3 is the same set of patterns looped 6 times.

 There were several issues left unresolved while programing the MIDI IN interface for the ATARI8 joystick ports.
 The first was to revert back to using the Cassette Motor Control pin on the SIO port for data flow control.
 This was accomplished with the AU2PORTA shield design.